curl_easy_pause - pause and unpause a connection

 A connection can be paused by using this function or by letting the read or the write callbacks return the proper magic return code (CURL_READFUNC_PAUSE and CURL_WRITEFUNC_PAUSE).
 A write callback that returns pause signals to the library that it could not take care of any data at all, and that data will then be delivered again to the callback when the transfer is unpaused.

 While it may feel tempting, take care and notice that you cannot call this function from another thread.
-To unpause, you may for example call it from the progress callback (CURLOPT_PROGRESSFUNCTION), which gets called at least once per second, even if the connection is paused.
+To unpause, you may for example call it from the progress callback (CURLOPT_PROGRESSFUNCTION).

 When this function is called to unpause receiving, the chance is high that you will get your write callback called before this function returns.